-In the province of Quebec, one-third of seniors have claims for a drug on the Beers list, a list of drugs identified as potentially inappropriate to prescribe in this population.
+In the province of Quebec, one-third of seniors have pharmacy claims for a drug on the Beers list, a list of drugs identified as potentially inappropriate to prescribe in this population.
 However, little is known about the conversations between primary care practitioners and older patients around stopping or tapering these inappropriate prescriptions.
 Benzodiazepines and proton pump inhibitors (PPIs) are the two classes of medications targeted in this study, which aligns with Choosing Wisely Canada’s campaign to help physicians and patients engage in conversations about unnecessary tests and treatments.

-Funder: Canadian Institutes of Health Research
+Funder (2015-2019): Canadian Institutes of Health Research

 Turner JP, Richard C, Lussier MT, Lavoie ME, Farrell B, Roberge D, Tannenbaum C. Deprescribing conversations: a closer look at prescriber-patient communication.
 PubMed, 2018 Oct 20;9(12):687-698. doi: 10.1177/2042098618804490